-At the end of your study or for a few months during your school or university training, the logical step would be to gain experience!
-But in general, however, they do not have the material to tackle the professional world, so students often choose to do internships.
-Internships in companies thus become opportunities to apply the knowledge acquired during the training, to take the first steps in their sector of activity and to adapt to the professional environment.
+At the end of your study or for a few months during your school or university training, the logical step would be to gain work experience!
+However, students may not have the material to tackle the professional world, so students often choose to do internships.
+Thus, internships in companies become opportunities to apply the knowledge acquired during the training.
+It enables students to take the first steps in their sector of activity and to adapt to the professional environment.
 As the internship happens to be a key factor in obtaining an interesting job later on, students are obliged to carefully choose where they should do their internship so that it has the greatest impact on the CV.
 So, to stay in France or go to Vietnam, what would be the best option?

 Many people praise the merits of doing an internship in Vietnam!
 However, it should not be forgotten that this comes with a whole lot of constraints for the student.
 The decision to do an internship abroad must be the result of careful consideration, taking into account all the negative aspects of the issue so as not to go off track.

 - It should not be forgotten that students who want to do an internship abroad are required to understand and speak fluently (in some cases) the language of the destination country.
 Indeed, the trainee must be operational from the outset and it is not up to the recruiting company to teach him or her the language of the country.
-It is therefore important to have an acceptable level of language in order to be able to hope to be recruited and to communicate easily with colleagues once they are there.
+Therefore, it is important to have an acceptable level of understanding in the language from your destination country in order to be able to be recruited and to communicate easily with colleagues once they are there.

 - It should always be kept in mind that the purpose of an internship is to switch the student to the professional world.
-The trainee is therefore subject to the same conditions as workers (work obligations and working hours); being thousands of kilometres from home is therefore not synonymous with holidays.
-And the 40 hours of work are there to remind you of that!
+The trainee is therefore subject to the same conditions as workers (work obligations and working hours).
+Being thousands of kilometres from home is therefore not synonymous with holidays.
+And the 40 hours work week is there to remind you of that!

-- A student who has been able to do an internship abroad seduces recruiters with his ability to step outside his comfort zone.
+- A student who has been able to do an internship abroad tells recruiters of their ability to step outside their comfort zone.
 The ability to start from scratch on all levels and to adapt for professional development is an asset that is not only beneficial for the student, but highly appreciated by companies.

 - International experience is a valuable asset for companies seeking to expand their market abroad.